nathanhumphrey/sequelize-passport-demo/README.md

 }
 ```

-## 4. POFILE ROUTE
+## 4. PROFILE ROUTE

 You should be successfully logged in and should see the user in the response.

-Send a GET request to http://localhost:8080/me and receive a response similar to the folowing:
+Send a GET request to http://localhost:8080/me and receive a response similar to the following:

 ```json
 {